sheenamt/msings/README.rst

 >>> /path/to/sampleB.bam
 >>> /path/to/sampleC.bam

-5. Run the create_baseline.sh script for the batch of samples.
+5. Create the baseline.
+Run the create_baseline.sh script for the batch of samples.
 Output will be in subfolders of the BAM data, subfolders named after the samples themselves

 Default execution:
->>>  scripts/create_baseline.sh INTERVALS_FILE BEDFILE REF_GENOME BAM_LIST
+>>>  scripts/create_baseline.sh PATH/TO/INTERVALS_FILE PATH/TO/BEDFILE PATH/TO/REF_GENOME PATH/TO/BAM_LIST

-If you already edited the create_baseline.sh script to point to your reference files:
+If you already edited the create_baseline.sh script to point to your reference files, you can instead just run:
->>> scripts/create_baseline.sh BAM_LIST
+>>> scripts/create_baseline.sh PATH/TO/BAM_LIST

-NOTE: Now that the baseline file has been created, edit the msi_bed file to ensure the same loci are present in both.
-Loci are excluded from the baseline file if the number of samples are insufficient to calculate statistics.
-This process only need to be done once per assay/target data set.
+RECOMMENDED: Now that the baseline file has been created, edit the baseline file to exclude loci which have standard deviations of zero.
+NOTE: Loci are excluded from the baseline file if the number of samples are insufficient to calculate statistics.

+The baseline contstruction process only need to be done once per assay/target data set.
 Files may be saved and re-used for subsequent analyses.

 9. OPTIONAL: Now we update the run_msings.sh to point to all the new custom files: